scipy-conference/scipy_proceedings/papers/ivan_nesic/claimed.rst

   We defined Kubernetes as the lowest layer of abstraction because that way the executor layer is agnostic of the underlying Infrastructure as a service (IaaS) architecture.
 In addition, Kubernetes provides better resource utilization if multiple pipelines are run in parallel on the system.
 We can consume Kubernetes as a service (aaS) offered by a variety of Cloud providers like IBM, Amazon, Google, Microsoft, OVH or Linode.
-  A lot of workload for this particular project has been envisioned to be outsourced to SciCore [scicore]_ - a scientific computing data center part of the Swiss Personalized Health Network (SPHN) [sphn]_ and the Swiss Institute of Bioinformatics [sib]_ which runs on OpenStack and provides Kubernetes as part of it (Magnum), while on premises of the on premises of the University Hospital Basel we have RedHat OpenShift.
+  A lot of workload for this particular project has been envisioned to be outsourced to SciCore [scicore]_ - a scientific computing data center part of the Swiss Personalized Health Network (SPHN) [sphn]_ and the Swiss Institute of Bioinformatics [sib]_.
+Best to our knowledge, their cluster runs on OpenStack and provides Kubernetes as part of it (Magnum).
+  University Hospital of Basel has on-premises RedHat OpenShift platform.

 - GPU support

-  GPU support is essential since a large fraction of the workload is training of deep learning neural networks on TensorFlow and PyTorch.
+  GPU support is essential since a large fraction of the workload is training of deep learning neural networks with TensorFlow and PyTorch.
   Training those models on CPU doesn't make sense economically and ecologically.

 - Component Library

-  Predefined, ready to use components, are convenient to use, save time and, if well tested, reduce the probability of an error.
+  Predefined, ready to use components, are convenient to use, they save time and, if well tested, reduce the probability of an error.
   Kubeflow for example has components for parallel training of TensorFlow models (TFJob), parallel execution of Apache Spark jobs as a pipeline step, parallel hyperparameter tuning (Katib) and model serving (KFServing/